-- Selling items at a swap meet, craft fair or other venues, even if the activities are a hobby.
+- Selling items at a swap meet, craft fair or other venues, even if the activities are a hobby

-- Rental property income.
+- Rental property income

-- Self-employment, consulting and side jobs.
+- Self-employment, consulting and side-job income

-- Interest, dividends and capital gains from investments.
+- Interest, dividends and capital gains from investments

-What Can Reduce Gross Income?
+What Reduces Gross Income?

-- Some moving expenses.
+- Some moving expenses

-- College tuition or student loan interest.
+- College tuition or student loan interest

-- Contributions to certain retirement accounts.
+- Contributions to certain retirement accounts

-- Penalties from financial institutions for early withdrawal of savings.
+- Penalties from financial institutions for early withdrawal of savings

-- Healthcare savings account deductions.
+- Healthcare savings account deductions

-- Jury duty pay sent directly to the juror's employer.
+- Jury duty pay sent directly to the juror's employer

-- Alimony paid.
+- Alimony paid

 - Deduction for half the self-employment tax

-What Is Adjusted Gross Income?
+What Is AGI?

-If you're doing your taxes, use tax software to calculate AGI automatically and to accurately do other tax calculations as the software walks you through the tax interview.
+Adjusted Gross Income is figured on the first page of your U.S. federal tax return, and serves as the basis for the income tax you owe.
+If you're doing your own taxes, you can use tax software to calculate AGI automatically and to accurately do other tax calculations as the software takes you through its tax questionnaire interview.

 What Is Net Income?

 Net income refers to take home pay or the amount of money earned after payroll withholding, such as state and federal income taxes, social security taxes, and pre-tax benefits like health insurance premiums.
 If you are enrolled in a flexible spending account to pay for medical costs, the amount withheld from each check is also on a pre-tax basis.
-Net Income is gross income less deductions.
+Net Income is your gross income minus deductions.

 Financial software can figure your net income for you and keep a running total which you can locate on certain reports generated by the software.
 You would record income in the software's account register as a split transaction, to record gross pay and then separately record the taxes and pre-tax deductions found on your paycheck stub.